pbdinesh057/cicd-java-project/README.md

 ### what is Integration Testing
 -  Integration testing is a software testing technique that focuses on verifying the interactions and interfaces between different components or modules of a system to ensure that they work correctly together as a whole.
 Integration tests are performed to identify and address issues that may arise when multiple components are integrated, such as communication problems, data mismatches, or compatibility issues.

--  *Database Integration*: Verifying that the application interacts correctly with a database (e.g., CRUD operations, data retrieval, and transactions).
+-  **Database Integration**: Verifying that the application interacts correctly with a database (e.g., CRUD operations, data retrieval, and transactions).

--  *Service Integration*: Testing the integration of various services or components within the application, including RESTful services, microservices, or external APIs.
+-  **Service Integration**: Testing the integration of various services or components within the application, including RESTful services, microservices, or external APIs.

--  *External Systems* Integration: Ensuring that the application interacts properly with external systems or services, such as message queues, cloud services, or third-party APIs.
+-  **External Systems Integration**: Ensuring that the application interacts properly with external systems or services, such as message queues, cloud services, or third-party APIs.

--  *Configuration Integration*: Testing how the application behaves with different configurations, including different databases, environments (e.g., development, testing, production), and settings.
+-  **Configuration Integration**: Testing how the application behaves with different configurations, including different databases, environments (e.g., development, testing, production), and settings.

 To perform integration testing using Maven in a Java project